OfficeDev/office-js-docs-pr/docs/outlook/add-mobile-support.md

    - Set appropriate "id" and "label" values.
    - Create an object in the "controls" array to represent a button and configure it as follows.
       - Set appropriate "id" and "label" values.
+To ensure that the button fits correctly in the ribbon, it's recommended to limit the "label" to 16 characters.
       - Set "buttonType" to "MobileButton".
       - Assign a function to the "actionId" property.
 This should match the "id" of the object in the "extensions.runtimes.actions" array.
       - Be sure you have all nine required icons.

    The following is an example.